 This section pertains to the Discount Dental Program which is administered by UnitedHealthcare and is the only dental plan provided under our FEHB contract.
-Non-FEHB dental benefits are described on pager 64.
+Non-FEHB dental benefits are described on pager 71.

-The Discount Dental Program requires you to use a Plan participating dental practitioner.
-To locate a participating practitioner visit our website at www.myuhcdental.com/discount and select "Dentist Locator".
-You may register on the Member Login site if you are a member and follow the instructions on the site.
+The PPO Discount Dental Program requires you to use a Plan participating dental provider.
+To locate a participating practitioner visit our website at www.myuhcdental.com/discount and select "Dentist Locator", select the PPO Discount Plan Network.
+You may register on the Member Login Site if you are a member and follow the instructions on the site.